MoldyMacaroniX/dashword.net/_src/posts/why-are-you-not-improving.md

 ---
-title: "The Reason why You're not Improving"
+title: "The Reason why You're not Improving At Geometry Dash"
-desc: "It took me 5 years to beat my first extreme demon, here's what I should of done differently."
+desc: "It took me 5 years to beat my first Geometry Dash extreme demon, here's what I should of done differently."
 image: https://i.imgur.com/xy0AOH2.jpg
 date: 2022-03-01
 tags: